 Sexual problems can cause aggression and lead to loneliness if you don’t share your concern with your partner.
 Some people do not have any desire for sex on weekdays as a result of exhaustion at work.
 Instead, they need their loving companion to snuggle-up and listen to what has happened in their day.
 If people remain non-vocal and ever discuss this with their partner, it can cause the other person to feel rejected and dissatisfied.
 Since are typically the result of stress or anxiety originating in the brain, both the partners need to be in it together.
 Simply sharing the cause of stress, depression, and anxiety with someone is often enough for recovery.

-People tend to induce a certain behavior in themselves from the environment they spend their most times in.
+People tend to induce a certain behaviour in themselves from the environment they spend their most times.
 Often, people take their workplace language and stress into their home and that can sometimes be abrupt, rude and terse.
 For example, stop giving out instructions to your beloved in the bed!!

-Try to find that 30-odd minutes in your schedule to fin in a workout or a swim session.
-If running and swimming seem difficult, the try to get off the bus or train two-stop early and walk your way to office.
-As the office, take the stairs instead of lifts and maintain a desk routine to exercise.
+Try to find that 30-odd minutes in your schedule to fit in a workout or a swim session.
+If running and swimming seem difficult, the try to get off the bus or train two-stop early and walk your way to the office.
+Like the office, take the stairs instead of lifts and maintain a desk routine to exercise.

 It’s a common observation for most couples that, after a while, the frequency of those middle-of-the-night sexual engagement—not to mention racy text messages and lusty daydreams—began to dwindle.
 While the dwindling of excitement is completely normal in any relationship, if you’re having sex less than once a month, your relationship could be, or probably is, at the brink of stability.